rheia-framework/RHEIA/paper/paper.md

 instead of adopting an existing PCE package in Python, such as ChaosPy [@feinberg2015chaospy].
 - Including optimization algorithm alternatives (e.g., Particle Swarm Optimization, Firefly Algorithm, Cuckoo Search), following the experience gained in our research group over the last years on using these algorithms in a surrogate-assisted RDO context [@Tsirikoglou2017].
 Moreover, optimization schemes that can handle mixed-integer problems are also of vital interest.
-The latter will enable RHEIA to handle design and optimization problems closer to the industry.
+The latter will enable RHEIA to address design and optimization problems closer to the industry.
 - Adding additional models on hydrogen-based energy carrier production and utilization (e.g. ammonia, biomethane) in power-to-gas applications.
 - Including an adapted PCE to perform uncertainty quantification with imprecise probabilities, to distinguish between the importance of epistemic and aleatory uncertainty on a parameter.
-We performed an RDO with imprecise probabilities on a photovoltaic-battery-heat pump system[@coppitters2021robust].
+For example, we performed an RDO with imprecise probabilities on a photovoltaic-battery-heat pump system[@coppitters2021robust].

 # Acknowledgements